 You can identify what kinds of spending practically need to occur and what kind of companies and assets that spending will benefit.

-In the personal consumption expenditures report, there are dozens of different spending categories and nitty-gritty sub-categories that one can browse.
+In the personal consumption expenditures (released by the Bureau of Economic Analysis (BEA) in the US), there are dozens of different spending categories and nitty-gritty sub-categories that one can browse.
 You can see what kinds of spending held up during the pandemic and which ones didn’t.

 While a pandemic scenario isn’t perfect for all the various types of events that can impact an economy, it is a good gauge of economic sensitivity and determining what kinds of spending will hold up well or even grow during bad times, and what kinds of spending won’t or even dry up completely.

 If you can identify types of spending that are going to occur regardless, you don’t have to worry as much about relying on an offset from the discount rate (which, as covered above, is out of gas and doesn’t work in the normal ways).

 For example, autos are highly economically sensitive.
 When that type of spending declines, they need an offset in the discount rate to bring their share price back into equilibrium.

 If spending on food is going to stay steady or increase throughout bad economic times, then you don’t need to rely on that discount rate offset and you have a safer portfolio.

 That’s one way of engineering a portfolio to better deal with the new reality of zero percent bond yields and cash yields that can’t be pushed down much further.

 Traders and investors tend to prefer their own domestic stock markets.
 They are typically heavily in one currency, in one asset class, and in one direction (long).